 You know shibori, that cool traditional Japanese tie-dye?
 Oh—well, if you didn't, that's what shibori is.
 Usually you find it in shades of indigo on a white or cream background, and this friendly little credenza adds a kick of it to your entryway or makes an ideal stand for perching your Roku.
 Fun fact: "roku" means "six" in Japanese.

 For plants and your butt

 It’s 2021; we’re done with stools that don’t also function as a side table.
-And, true to the made-to-last spirit of Japandi, this one's durable steel construction means it’s not going anywhere soon.
+And, true to the made-to-last spirit of Japandi, this one's solid pine construction will outlive us all.

 Shed some light on the situation